NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 ## Writing markdown

 Let's use our first cell to create a header.
 Change the format from Code to Markdown using the drop-down list in the Notebook Toolbar, or by pressing the `m` key when in command mode.
-Double click on the cell, or hit `enter` to enter editing mode (green frame) and input "# My notebook" ("#" is used in Markdown for header 1).
-Run the cell with `ctrl`-`enter`.
+Double click on the cell, or hit `enter` to enter editing mode and input "# My notebook" ("#" is used in Markdown for header 1).
+Run the cell with `ctrl`-`enter` (`cmd`-`enter` on Mac).

 Markdown is a simple way to structure your notebook into sections with descriptive notes, lists, links, images etc.